Ninja-Squad/data-discovery/README.md

 - GNU GZIP: <https://git.savannah.gnu.org/cgit/gzip.git>
 - GNU Bash v4+: <https://www.gnu.org/software/bash/>

+To set up a develepoment enviroment using docker-compose, you need to install docker-compose 1.19+: <https://docs.docker.com/compose/install/>

 ### Data handling

 At the moment, all data is located next to the code in the `data` directory.
 If you want to have a look at the code only, you can ignore this directory at git clone step by setting the variable `GIT_LFS_SKIP_SMUDGE=1`, ie.: